micro-manager/micro-manager.github.io/_pages/Building_Boost_on_MacOS_X.md

 layout: page
 ---

-{% include Note text="The following content is obsolete.
+{% include notice icon="info" content="The following content is obsolete.
 Micro-Manager now requires a newer version of Boost, and it is easiest to install Boost from Homebrew." %}

 As of this writing, MM is using the Boost 1.40 release.
 There are reasonably complete instructions here: